All Products

 Document Center

-ApsaraDB RDS:Shrink the transaction logs of an ApsaraDB RDS for SQL Server instance
+ApsaraDB RDS:How do I shrink the transaction logs of an ApsaraDB RDS for SQL Server instance

 Note

-• Before you perform high-risk operations, such as modifying the configurations or data of an instance, we recommend that you check the disaster recovery and fault tolerance capabilities of the instance to ensure data security.
+• Before performing high-risk operations such as modifying the configurations or data of an instance, we recommend that you check the disaster recovery and fault tolerance capabilities of the instance to ensure data security.

-• Before you modify the configurations or data of an instance, such as an Elastic Compute Service (ECS) instance or an ApsaraDB RDS instance, we recommend that you create snapshots or enable backup for the instance.
-For example, you can enable log backup for an RDS instance.
+• Before modifying the configurations or data of an instance, such as an ECS instance or an RDS instance, we recommend that you create snapshots or enable the backup feature for the instance.
+For example, you can enable the log backup feature for an RDS instance.

-• If you have granted permissions on sensitive information or submitted sensitive information in the Alibaba Cloud Management Console, we recommend that you modify the sensitive information at the earliest opportunity.
-Sensitive information includes usernames and passwords.
+• If you have granted permissions to users or submitted sensitive information such as logon usernames and passwords in Alibaba Cloud Management Console, we recommend that you modify the information in a timely manner.

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.